pechera/user-auth-app/README.md

 Here is an example of Google OAuth integration without using third-party libraries:

-- Create a project and get сredentials in Google Developer Console.
+- Create a project and get сredentials in Google Developer Console
 - Create a callback enpoint to which a webhook will be sent after successful user authorization
 - Get an access token and user data through Google API via two GET requests to the authorization API
 - Provide the user with the access token and check its validity in subsequent requests